ulfbou/Zentient.Results/src/Results/README.md

 ## Contributing

-We welcome contributions to Zentient.Results\!
+We welcome contributions to Zentient.Results!
 Please refer to our [CONTRIBUTING.md](https://github.com/ulfbou/Zentient.Results/blob/main/CONTRIBUTING.md) for guidelines on how to submit issues, propose features, or contribute code.
 We adhere to standard .NET coding conventions.

 ## License